Researching a low-calorie weight management programme to put diabetes into remission

 Professors Roy Taylor and Mike Lean have recruited 306 participants for the study, all from GP practices across Scotland and Tyneside.
 The people taking part are aged between 25 and 65, and were diagnosed with Type 2 diabetes within six years of starting the study.
 They are all overweight.
 We know not everyone with Type 2 diabetes is overweight, but weight gain and obesity are the most important risk factors for Type 2 diabetes.

-Half of the participants are getting the best Type 2 diabetes care available.
-The other half are on a low-calorie diet for between eight and 20 weeks, followed by a long-term programme of weight loss maintenance.
+Half of the participants received the best Type 2 diabetes care available.
+The other took part in a weight management programme made up of three parts.

 After the low-calorie diet, they were supported to gradually reintroduce healthy food and maintain their weight loss in the long term.

-People getting the best care available also get support with weight loss, but aren't on the low-calorie, weight management programme.
+People getting the best care available were also supported to lose weight, but were not on the low-calorie weight management programme.

 The researchers will measure their metabolisms and fat levels inside the body, to find out exactly how weight loss can put Type 2 diabetes into remission.
 They’re also carrying out psychological assessments with the participants and healthcare professionals taking part in the study, to work out how this approach might form part of routine GP care in the future.

 Dougie Twenefour, our Deputy Head of Care, says speak to your GP first: